Northern Ireland's Historic, Unique Venue

 2023 - Ten Years of Weddings

-Next year marks our tenth year of hosting weddings at Ballyscullion Park.
+This year marks our tenth year of hosting weddings at Ballyscullion Park.
 For the first four years all our ceremonies and receptions were held in the Stables Room and Ringrose Room, with temporary marquees on the lawn.
-The first year of business we hosted two weddings and in 2022, our tenth year, we will have held seventy-seven!
+The first year of business we hosted two weddings and in 2022, our tenth year, we held seventy-seven!

 As a family we have also put the venue to good use with some notable events.
 Our two daughters held their wedding receptions, Rosalind celebrated her 60th birthday, and her mother Patience’s celebrated her 90th in our marquee.